MUBs and SIC-POVMs of a spin-1 system from the Majorana approach: SICs of a spin-1 system

 (c) Next we consider etriads made up of D-states.
-If we put $\theta_{1}=\phi_{1}=0$ in (\ref{etriadgen}) we find that $\theta_{2}=\cos^{-1}(-1/3)$, with $\phi_{2}$ being arbitrary.
-The three D-states then have a common vector along the z-axis, with their other vectors all pointing downwards in such a way that the tips of the four vectors point towards the vertices of a regular tetrahedron. \\
+If we put $\theta_{1}=\phi_{1}=0$ we find that $\theta_{2}=\cos^{-1}(-1/3)$, with $\phi_{2}$ being arbitrary.
+The M-vectors of the D-states point towards the vertices of a tetrahedron, with the vector along the z-axis being common to all the states and one each of the remaining vectors going with each state. \\

-(d) A second type of etriad consisting of D-states is obtained by putting $\theta_{1}=\theta_{2}= \cos^{-1}(1/3)$ in (\ref{etriadgen}), giving $\phi_{2}=\phi_{1}+2\pi/3$.
-The D-states are then described by three vectors equally spaced around the surface of a cone, with each state being described by two of the vectors and any two states having a vector in common. \\
+(d) A second etriad involving D-states can be obtained by putting $\theta_{1}=\theta_{2}= \cos^{-1}(1/3)$, whereupon one finds that $\phi_{2}=\phi_{1}+2\pi/3$.
+The D-states are then described by three equally spaced vectors around the surface of a cone, with two vectors going with each of the states and any two states having a vector in common. \\

-(e) A third type of etriad involving D-states can be obtained by putting $\theta_{1}=\cos^{-1}(1/\sqrt{2})$ and $\theta_{2}= \pi-\theta_{1}$ in (\ref{etriadgen}) and finding that $\phi_{2}=\phi_{1}+\pi/2$.
-The vectors of each of the D-states are then at right angles and lie in a vertical plane through the z-axis, with the planes of the three states being equally inclined to each other. \\

-These are not the only etriads, of course, but they may convey an idea of the variety that exist.
-The details of these etriads are summarized in Table \ref{tabetriad} for later reference.
-Figs. 4 and 5 show the M-vectors of some of these etriads. \\
+The details of these etriads are summarized in Table \ref{tabetriad} and Figs. 6 and 7 show them in pictorial form. \\

-The problem now is to extend a given etriad (or at least the ones that will allow it!) into a complete SIC.
-Our approach to doing this is quite straightforward.
-We begin by trying to find a D-state that is equiangular to each of the states in the etriad, and this leads, via (\ref{equi}), to three equations that must be satisfied by the parameters of the sought for D-state.
-If the initial etriad is a propitious one, these equations will have multiple solutions that yield all the additional states needed to form a SIC.
-However we find that for an arbitrary initial etriad these equations are much too complicated to be solved analytically.
-But all is not lost because we find that if we start with either of the etriads A1 or A2, the equations can be solved very simply and lead to the six additional states needed to complete a SIC.
-In the case of A1, the remaining states are those of the etriad D1 and the states whose M-vectors are the negatives of those in D1.
-We can write this schematically as
+The problem now is to see whether a given etriad can be extended into a SIC.
+We do this by trying to find a D-state that is equiangular to each of the states of a given etriad.
+This leads, via (\ref{equi}), to three equations that must be satisfied by the parameters of the sought for D-state.
+If the initial etriad is a propitious one, these equations will have multiple solutions that yield all the additional states needed to complete a SIC.
+We find that if we start with either of the etriads A1 or A2, the equations can be solved and lead to six additional states that complete a SIC.
+In the case of A1, the remaining states are those of the etriad D1 and the etriad D1$^{-1}$ obtained by inverting all the M-vectors of D1 in the origin: